johanvandegriff/zfs-server-cluster-setup/README.md

 Install CentOS with a ZFS filesystem.
 Should be run from a CentOS installation, not a live USB.
 See the beginning of the script for instructions.

 ### ubuntu-zfs-setup.sh
 Install Ubuntu with a ZFS filesystem.
-Should be run from a live USB (unlike the CentOS script).
+Should be run from a live USB (unlike the CentOS script) of the **desktop version** of Ubuntu.

 ### ubuntu-admin-tools.sh
 Install XRDP remote desktop, ssh access, firewall, utility packages, and xfce desktop settings.